dy/element-props/readme.md

 * `id` can only be a string.
 * Empty strings are considered booleans: `<a disabled />` → `a.props.disabled === true`

+CamelCase key name is mapped to dash-case for attribute.

 ### [get, set] = input(el)

 Create getter/setter for an input depending on element type.